teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 1. The arrangements for your first day (where to be, when, how to get there)
 2. Travel and accommodation arrangements in place for your first few on-site days (applies to distributed team members only)

+You'll receive a digital new starter pack from us which explains more about what you need to do before you start and what you need to bring in on your first day.

 Melanie Richards can help with bookings and advice for travel and accommodation.